Section A: ILR Fees in 2026

 a.
 ILR Priority Processing

 Priority processing is designed for those who need a quicker response but do not require the fastest possible service.
-With priority processing, the Home Office aims to provide a decision within five working days of the submission of your biometric information.
+With priority processing, the Home Office aims to provide a decision within five working days, although this is a target rather than a guarantee.
 This service is ideal for applicants who have urgent travel plans, employment needs, or other time-sensitive commitments.

 The cost for priority processing is currently £500 in addition to the standard ILR application fee.